Want to know what the current tax year rates and allowances are? Please read the

 There is also a lifetime allowance.
 If your pot is worth more than the lifetime allowance you will pay additional tax depending on how the pot is paid to you.

 These allowances can change with each new tax year, depending on what the government sets out.
-PDF file: Tax Year Rates and Allowances 2018/2019 PDF size: 585KB to keep up to date on what these allowances are, and how they could affect you.
+Download our Tax Year Rates and Allowances booklet PDF file: Tax Year Rates and Allowances 2023/2024 PDF size: 582KB to keep up to date on what these allowances are, and how they could affect you.

 Automatic enrolment earnings triggers